-What Are Cookies?
+1.What Are Cookies?

 Cookies are text files containing small amounts of information, which your computer or mobile device downloads when you visit a website.
 When you return to websites – or visit websites that use the same cookies – they recognise these cookies and therefore your browsing device.

-Performance cookies.
+- Performance cookies.
 These cookies collect anonymous information about users for the purpose of assessing the performance of a website.
 Common uses include well-known web analytics tools such as Google Analytics.

-Functionality cookies.
+- Functionality cookies.
 These are cookies that automatically remember choices that users have previously made in order to improve their experience next time they visit a website.
 For example, where users select their preferred settings and layout.

-Targeting or Advertising cookies.
+- Targeting or Advertising cookies.
 These cookies are similar to performance cookies, in that they collect information about users’ behaviour.
-However, this information is used at individual user level to advertise products and services to users on the basis of the behavioural information collected.
+However, this information is used at the individual user level to advertise products and services to users on the basis of the behavioural information collected.

-The Cookies We Use
+5. The Cookies We Use

+By using and browsing our website, you consent to cookies being used in accordance with our policy.
+If you do not consent, you must turn off cookies or refrain from using the site.
 Most browsers allow you to turn off cookies.
 To do this, look at the ‘help’ menu on your browser.
 Switching off cookies may restrict your use of the website and/or delay or affect the way in which it operates.